-In July 2002, the Company entered into a development and commercialization agreement with Voyager Pharmaceutical Corporation, (Voyager).
+In July 2002, the Company entered into a development and commercialization agreement with Voyager Pharmaceutical Corporation (Voyager).
 Under the terms of the agreement, the Company will collaborate with Voyager to develop a product using the DURIN technology to provide sustained release of leuprolide based on Voyager's patented method of treatment of Alzheimer's disease.
 The agreement also provides Voyager with the right to commercialize the product on a worldwide basis.
 The Company is responsible for preclinical development, product manufacture and other specified tasks.
 The Company will receive payments if certain development and regulatory milestones are achieved.
 If commercialized, the Company will receive royalties based on product sales.
 This agreement can be terminated by either party for material breach by the other party.
-Under the agreement, Voyager reimbursed the Company qualified expenses incurred by the Company in connection with the development program for Memryte.
-The Company recognized collaborative research and development revenue related to research and development activities for Memryte based on reimbursement of qualified expenses as defined in the agreement, until August 2006 when the Company determined that the collectibility of amounts owned was not reasonably assured.
-Total collaborative research and development revenue recognized under the agreement with Voyager was \$0 and \$299,000 in the three months ended March 31, 2007 and 2006, respectively.
+Under the agreement, Voyager reimbursed the Company for qualified expenses incurred by the Company in connection with the development program for Memryte.
+The Company recognized collaborative research and development revenue related to research and development activities for Memryte based on reimbursement of qualified expenses as defined in the agreement until August 2006 when the Company determined that the collectibility of amounts owed was not reasonably assured.
+Total collaborative research and development revenue under this arrangement was \$0 for both the three and nine months ended September 30, 2007 compared with \$116,000 and \$777,000 for the corresponding periods in 2006.

 Effective January 2007, the Company entered into an amendment to the agreement with Voyager.
-Under the amendment, among other changes to the Agreement, the royalty rate that the Company will receive on net sales of Memryte, if commercialized, was doubled (to 10-14% of net sales after the amendment), and in addition, the Company will now receive 10% of any upfront, milestone and other fees received by Voyager in the event that the product is sublicensed to a third party.
-As a part of the amendment, the Company paid Voyager \$1.0 million in cash and forgave approximately \$725,000 which was owed to us for previously provided services; the \$1.0 million was recorded as research and development expense in the first quarter of 2007 and the foregiveness of \$725,000 had no impact on our financial statements as this amount had not previously been reflected in our financial statements because collectability was not reasonably assured.
+Under the amendment, among other changes to the agreement, the royalty rate that the Company will receive on net sales of Memryte, if commercialized, was doubled (to 10-14% of net sales after the amendment), and in addition, the Company will now receive 10% of any upfront, milestone and other fees received by Voyager in the event that the product is sublicensed to a third party.
+As a part of the amendment, the Company paid Voyager \$1.0 million in cash and forgave approximately \$725,000 which was owed to the Company for previously provided services; the \$1.0 million was recorded as research and development expense in the first quarter of 2007 and the forgiveness of \$725,000 had no impact on the Company's financial statements as this amount had not previously been reflected in the Company's financial statements because collectability was not reasonably assured.